findeevy/Rustracer/docs/README.md

 # Rustracer
 A custom software raytraced 3D renderer that uses no external libraries or frameworks for its rendering model.
+It also has a custom scripting language for setting up your scenes.
 I'm writing it to better understand graphics programming, low-level systems, and Rust.

 ## Compilation:
 Install [Rust](https://www.rust-lang.org/tools/install) and then run "rustc main.rs -o rustracer" for Linux or "rustc main.rs -o rustracer.exe" on Windows.